varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 (content:references:unit-tests)=
 ## Unit Tests
-Finally, let's disucss unit tests.
-Unit tests are a way to test your code to ensure that it works as expected.
-Unit tests are a critical part of the development process because they allow you to verify each part of your program as you develop it.
-Unit tests are also useful because they allow you to test your code after you make changes to ensure that you did not break anything.
+Finally, let's discuss unit tests.
+Unit tests are a way to test your code to ensure it works as expected.
+Unit tests are critical to the development process because they allow you to verify each part of your program as you develop it.
+Unit tests are also helpful because they will enable you to test your code after you make changes to ensure that you did not break anything.

 * The basic idea of a unit test is to write a `test function` that calls the function you want to test with a set of input arguments and checks that the output is what you expect.
 If the output is what you expect, the test passes; otherwise, the test fails.
 The `test function` should return a `Bool` value indicating whether the test passed or failed.

 In [Julia](https://julialang.org) unit tests are enabled by the [Tests.jl package](https://github.com/JuliaLang/julia/blob/master/stdlib/Test/src/Test.jl) that is included directly in the [Julia standard library](https://github.com/JuliaLang/julia/tree/master/stdlib), i.e., is included with the base [Julia](https://julialang.org) installation.
 The [Tests.jl package](https://github.com/JuliaLang/julia/blob/master/stdlib/Test/src/Test.jl) provides a `@test` macro that is used to define unit tests.
 * The `@test` macro takes two arguments: a `Bool` expression and an optional string message.
 The `Bool` expression is the test condition, and the optional string message is a message that is printed if the test fails.
-The `@test` macro is used to define unit tests in [Julia](https://github.com/JuliaLang/julia/blob/master/stdlib/Test/src/Test.jl).
+The `@test` macro defines unit tests in [Julia](https://github.com/JuliaLang/julia/blob/master/stdlib/Test/src/Test.jl).

 ---

 ## Summary
-In this lecture, we introduced functions, control statements, recursion and testing.
+In this lecture, we introduced functions, control statements, recursion, and testing.
 * Functions take a tuple of arguments as input and return a tuple of values as output (anything from a single value to a complex data structure).
 Functions are a fundamental building block of most programming languages, and they are used to modularize and organize code into reusable units.
-In Julia the function arguments follow a convention called `pass-by-sharing`, i.e., values passed into functions as arguments are not copied.
+In Julia, the function arguments follow a convention called `pass-by-sharing,` i.e., values passed into functions as arguments are not copied.
 Instead, function arguments act as new variable bindings (new locations that can refer to values), but the underlying values they refer to are identical to the passed values.
-As a side product, this means that modifications made to mutable values within the function body are visible to the caller (outside the function).
+As a side product, modifications made to mutable values within the function body are visible to the caller (outside the function).
-* Control statements are programming constructs that allow you to control the flow of execution of your code; control statements allow you to specify conditions under which a particular block of code, e.g., a function or some other helpful logic, should be executed.
-We introduved the `if-else`  control statement.
+* Control statements are programming constructs that allow you to control the flow of execution of your code; control statements will enable you to specify conditions under which a particular block of code, e.g., a function or some other helpful logic, should be executed.
+We introduced the `if-else`  control statement.
-* Recursion is a programming technique in which a function calls itself with a modified version of its own input.
+* Recursion is a programming technique in which a function calls itself with a modified version of its input.
 This allows the function to repeat a process on a smaller scale, and the results of these smaller-scale processes can be combined to solve the original problem.
 * Finally, we introduced error handling and unit tests.
-Error handling is a critical part of the development process because it allows you gracefully handle unexpected conditions that may arise during the execution of your code.
-Unit tests are a way to test your code to ensure that it works as expected.
+Error handling is a critical part of the development process because it allows you to gracefully handle unexpected conditions that may arise during the execution of your code.
+Unit tests are a way to test your code to ensure it works as expected.